GillyRabutTsurwa/git-n-github-docs-learning/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Ojala
-about: Describe this issue template's purpose here.
+about: Lesseeee if this works here
-title: ''
+title: 'Yo yo yo 1 1'
 labels: ''
-assignees: ''
+assignees: 'GillyRabutTsurwa'

 ---

+# Will this actually work fam?